ShenCiao/brush-rendering-tutorial/README.md

 We may change the host and domain.
 Remember to star this code repository instead of bookmark the website.

 The website will be WIP for a long time since rendering brush strokes with GPU is a newly emerged research topic.
-Shen Ciao continuously update tutorial-style articles on (potentially) influential research works.
+Shen Ciao continuously update tutorials on (potentially) influential research works.

 ## Be critical
 The most contents come from Shen Ciao and Li-yi Wei's research *[Ciallo: The next generation vector paint program][Ciallo]*.